Director: Alfred Hitchcock

 From the confines of his Greenwich Village apartment, a wheelchair-bound news photographer, "Jeff" Jefferies, peers out on a world that he's physically separated from.
 He sits, cocooned in a full leg cast, consumed with the lives of his neighbors.
 There's Miss Lonelyheart, a spinster who pathetically role-plays at courting her imaginary beaus, a struggling songwriter; a nosy neighbor and her barking dog; and the sexual exploits of a sexy young dancer who flirts with, then fends off, man after man in her cramped, walkup apartment.

-Thelma Ritter, as Jefferies'crusty nurse, Stella, scolds her patient for becoming addicted to spying on his neighbors.
+Thelma Ritter, as Jefferies' crusty nurse, Stella, scolds him for becoming addicted to spying on his neighbors.
 "We've become a race of Peeping Toms", she warns him.
 Jefferies pays her no heed, in part because he basically is an aloof watcher of life, rather than a participator.
 His career has taken him around the globe, catching the life of others on film.

 When he is injured while on assignment and subsequently laid up in his apartment with a broken leg, he takes out his telephoto lens and becomes a voyeur, escaping from any involvement with real life relationships of his own.
 Even the cool and elegant beauty of a luminous Grace Kelly, cannot compete with the fractured lives that lure him to gaze out of the rear window of his apartment.
 Kelly, never more lovely in a parade of cocktail dresses from fashion maven, Edith Head, tries vainly to convince Jefferies to take another look at her, and at the life they could build together if only he could make a commitment.